 Read the law: Md.
 Code, Family Law § 7-103

 There are two types of grounds: a “no fault” ground for divorce, and grounds based on the “fault” of a spouse.
-A lawyer can help you determine whether you should base your divorce on a fault ground.

 What’s the difference?